stefan-11/grab-files-from-subfolders/README.md

 # grab-files-from-subfolders
-Get all files from sub folders
+Get all files from sub folders and have them copied to a target folder

 ## Requirements
 Python 3.6